Dip1059/bitcoin/Readme.md

-# bitcoin-dk
+# @dk/bitcoin

-bitcoin-dk is a simple wrapper for the Bitcoin client's JSON-RPC API.
+@dk/bitcoin is a simple wrapper for the Bitcoin client's JSON-RPC API.
 It enables to use both free shared node apikey based rpc url and user:pass based node url.
 It is customized from <br>
 ```node-bitcoin:``` https://github.com/jb55/node-bitcoin.

 The API is equivalent to the API document [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_Calls_list).